 Welcome!

 I am the lead author of Tracks & Sign of Insects and Other Invertebrates (Stackpole Books, 2010), and continue to collect photographs and information on this subject.
 I share some of my latest observations on my blog, BugTracks.
-I am especially interested in the signs left by herbivorous insects on their hostplants, and have been studying leafminers intensively since 2011.
-A second edition of my e-book, Leafminers of North America, is now available, and I am working on a similarly hostplant-based guide to North American sawfly larvae.
+I am especially interested in the signs left by herbivorous insects on their host plants, and have been studying leafminers intensively since 2011.
+A second edition of my e-book, Leafminers of North America, is now available, and I am currently releasing the third edition in monthly installments while working on a similarly hostplant-based guide to North American sawfly larvae.

 For more information about my ecological consulting services, see this page.
 A list of past clients is included in my CV.